davybrion/companysite-dotnet/content/blog/2008-01-sending-nhibernate-entities-over-the-wcf-wire.md

 <script src="https://gist.github.com/3611636.js?file=s2.cs"></script>

-First of all, this is just an example, that's why the ISessionFactory is created within the service implementation, in a real system i wouldn't do this.
+First of all, this is just an example, that's why the ISessionFactory is created within the service implementation, in a real system I wouldn't do this.
 Anyway, the GetCustomersWithTheirOrders method returns a list of all Customers, with their Orders.
 An Order contains references to an Employee and a Shipper.
 The Employee and Shipper will not be retrieved from the database, but NHibernate will initialize them with proxy objects to enable lazy-loading.
 Obviously, the lazy-loading won't work once you're outside of the scope of the NHibernate session, but it's important to note that there will be proxies in our object graph.

-At first i had decorated my entity classes with the [DataContract] and [DataMember] attributes but that really messed up the deserialization of the proxies.
+At first I had decorated my entity classes with the [DataContract] and [DataMember] attributes but that really messed up the deserialization of the proxies.
 Now my Entity classes are only decorated with the [Serializable] attribute.
-NetDataContractSerializer should work in both cases, but i only got it working properly when they were [Serializable].
+NetDataContractSerializer should work in both cases, but I only got it working properly when they were [Serializable].

 Right, so now we have the service contract and the implementation, it's time to host it.
 My solution contains an example of a console host as well as a service hosted in IIS.
-For this post, i'll just go over the console host and console client.
+For this post, I'll just go over the console host and console client.
 You can find the IIS example (which is practically identical anyway) in the downloadable solution.

-So, in the console host project, i have the following in my app.config file:
+So, in the console host project, I have the following in my app.config file:

 <script src="https://gist.github.com/3611636.js?file=s3.xml"></script>